 While many know her as a staff member who works in Niagara College’s IT department, Jurus is also the coordinator of the NC Explorers’ Club.
-Through this Continuing Education program, she has made it her mission to ignite – or rekindle – the spirit of adventure in those who join her quest –ranging from students to retirees, from NC staff members to residents in the community.
+Through this Part-Time Studies program, she has made it her mission to ignite – or rekindle – the spirit of adventure in those who join her quest –ranging from students to retirees, from NC staff members to residents in the community.

 Soul-nourishing experiences are always on the itinerary as Jurus leads her groups to new destinations, often venturing off the beaten path.

 “I like to have people really experience the culture wherever we’re going.
 Often, you have to get out of the tourist areas to do that,” she says.

 Jurus has had a life-long love for travel.
 She recalls being inspired by one of her older cousins who taught in countries around the world and sent her postcards from exotic lands.

 “I knew from an early age that I wanted to visit those places myself someday,” she says.

 After travelling to Egypt with her husband for their 10th anniversary, she was hooked on adventure.
 Since then, she’s travelled to more than 120 locations in 17 countries.
 Often taking others with them along the way, she has found joy in looking for special places and creating wonderful journeys.

 The idea of forming an explorer’s club at NC began to percolate when she and her husband returned from an African safari in 2007.

 “We heard comments from so many people who said, ‘I’d just love to do something like that but wouldn’t know what to do or where to go,’” says Jurus.
 “It was such an amazing experience for me and I was looking for something to do with it.”